 - 1. Please clone / checkout [oref0] (https://github.com/openaps/oref0) - 2.
-Type sudo npm install -g mocha and sudo npm install -g should - 3.
-You should then be able to run make (or something like mocha -c tests/determine-basal.test.js 2>&1 | less -r) from the openaps-js directory to run all of the existing unit tests - 4.
+Type sudo npm install -q mocha and sudo npm install -q should - 3.
+You should then be able to run make from the ~/src/oref0 directory to run all of the existing unit tests, or something like mocha -c tests/determine-basal.test.js 2>&1 | less -r to run just the determine-basal tests. - 4.
 As you add additional unit tests, you'll want to run make again after each one.